Arithmetic of Borcherds products: Integral theory of -expansions

 The $\Z_{(p)}$-schemes of (\ref{pre b dual}) sit in a commutative diagram

-in which the horizontal arrows are closed immersions, and the horizontal arrows are open immersions.
-The $\Z_{(p)}$-schemes schemes in the top row are defined by their functors of points, which are
+in which the horizontal arrows are closed immersions, and the vertical arrows are open immersions.
+The $\Z_{(p)}$-schemes in the top row are defined by their functors of points, which are

 and